Battle of St Quentin Canal: Preliminary operation of 27 September

 Monash's plan assumed that the Hindenburg outpost line would be in Allied hands by the date set for the start of the battle.
-Whilst the Australians had already captured it in the southern part of the front (from where the American 30th Division would launch its attack), the northern section of the line was still in German hands.
+While the Australians had already captured it in the southern part of the front (from where the American 30th Division would launch its attack), the northern section of the line was still in German hands.
 The American 27th Division was ordered to attack on 27 September, to finish clearing German forces from outposts in front of their line, including the strong points of The Knoll, Gillemont Farm, and Quennemont Farm.
 Commander in Chief Field Marshal Sir Douglas Haig initially opposed using the Americans to take the outpost line, wanting to preserve them for the main attack.
 He was persuaded by Rawlinson to change his mind.
 The British III Corps had previously failed to capture the outposts, but that failure had been attributed by Rawlinson to the tiredness of the troops.
 Rawlinson was convinced that the Germans were at breaking point and managed to persuade Haig that this was so.
-The American soldiers were inexperienced and problems were compounded by a shortage of American officers (there were only 18 officers in the 12 attacking companies – the remainder were absent receiving further training).
+The American soldiers were inexperienced and problems were compounded by a shortage of American officers (there were only 18 officers in the 12 attacking companies whereas at the time a company would normally have roughly six officers each – the remainder were absent receiving further training).

 The U.S. attack was unsuccessful.
 Monash asked Rawlinson for permission to delay the main attack due on 29 September, but this was refused because of the priority given to Marshal Ferdinand Foch's strategy of keeping the Germans under the relentless pressure of coordinated assaults along the front.
 As a result of the confusion created by the failed attack (with the corps command being unsure of where the American troops were), the battle on 29 September on the American 27th Division front had to be started without the customary (and highly effective) close artillery support.
-The British artillery commander argued that attempting to alter the barrage timetable at this late stage would cause problems and the American divisional commander Major General John F. O'Ryan was also concerned about the possibility of friendly fire.
+The British artillery commander argued that attempting to alter the barrage timetable at this late stage would cause problems, and the American divisional commander Major General John F. O'Ryan was also concerned about the possibility of friendly fire.
 All of the Allied commanders therefore agreed to proceed with the original artillery fire plan.
 The result was that the barrage would now start at the originally-intended jump-off point, some 900 m beyond the actual starting point of the infantry, leaving them very vulnerable during their initial advance.
 27th Division was required to make an advance greater than any that had been asked of its highly experienced Australian allies, an advance of some 4500 m in a single action.
 In an attempt to compensate for the lack of a creeping barrage Rawlinson provided additional tanks.
 However, the absence of a creeping barrage in the 27th Division sector was to have a very detrimental effect on the initial operations of the battle on the front opposite the tunnel.